Emmotes/ic_spoilers/docs/kas.md

     "id": 2085,
     "flavour_text": "",
     "description": {
-        "desc": "Kas increases the effect of Life Drain by $(amount)% and evil Champions attack faster as their base attack cooldown is reduced by 0.5 seconds."
+        "desc": "Kas increases the effect of Life Drain by $(amount)% and Evil Champions attack faster as their base attack cooldown is reduced by 0.5 seconds."
     },
     "effect_keys": [
         {